What is Dropshipping and How Does It All Work in 2025?

-If you are looking for a second income that doesn’t require you to hold your own inventory and offers flexibility, dropshipping might be an option for you.
+If you are looking for a second income that doesn’t require a warehouse's worth of space, doesn’t have a ton of overhead costs, and offers flexibility, dropshipping might be an option for you.
+In this blog, we’ll explore what dropshipping is, how it benefits your business, and how you can get started with dropshipping in 2025.

 What is dropshipping?

 With dropshipping, the retailer essentially acts as a middleman between the consumer and a third-party supplier.
 Depending on the types of products sold, suppliers may be manufacturers, wholesalers, or other retailers.
-Retailers may have multiple suppliers, which can help mitigate inventory issues.
+Retailers can even work with multiple suppliers.

 The history of dropshipping

-The dropshipping business model has existed in some form since the 1960s with the birth of the mail order catalogue, as shown by Do Dropshipping.
-Before ecommerce, this was a popular fulfilment model, where customers placed an order from the catalogue via phone and the order was delivered to their doorstep.
+The concept of dropshipping has existed since the 1960s, with the birth of the mail order catalogue.
+Before ecommerce, this was one of the most popular fulfilment methods.
+Customers placed an order from the catalogue via phone and the order was delivered to their doorstep.

-The popularity of the mail order method reduced the requirement of holding excess stock in stores, which in turn led to the rise of product fulfilment centers holding large volumes of stock to fill mail orders and phone orders.
-The original ‘dropshippers’ benefitted from these centres, filled to the brim with stock, offering these same products in their own catalogue, albeit with a slight mark-up.
+The popularity of the mail order catalogue led to empty shelves in stores.
+To account for this demand, fulfilment warehouses were created.
+These warehouses could store large volumes of stock to fill orders quickly and easily.
+The original ‘dropshippers’ saw these centres, filled to the brim with stock, and decided to offer these same products in their own catalogue, but with a slight mark-up.
+Customers were happy to shop for their favourite items from home, and this led to the first large-scale dropshipping companies.

 Benefits of dropshipping

 Dropshipping as a business model has been growing exponentially over the past five years.
 This is largely due to the increase in online shopping and social commerce.
-In 2023, the market size surpassed $200 billion, with the biggest areas being fashion and hobbies.
+In 2025, the market size is expected to pass $442.6 billion.
 The market is continuing to grow and shows no signs of stopping.

 Lower risk